Edinburgh Tram Inquiry: Timetable

-No time frame has been set for how long the inquiry will take.

 On 5 June 2014, First Minister Alex Salmond announced a non-statutory public inquiry.
-On 12 June 2014 Scottish Parliament were told that the inquiry would be headed by the former Lord Advocate, Andrew Hardie, Baron Hardie.
+On 12 June 2014 the Scottish Parliament was told that the inquiry would be headed by the former Lord Advocate, Andrew Hardie, Baron Hardie.
 The Scottish Government subsequently announced on 7 November 2014 that the inquiry was to be upgraded to a statutory inquiry to ensure that key personnel would provide evidence.
-The Solicitor for the Inquiry, is Gordon McNicoll and Senior Counsel is Jonathan Lake QC.
+The Solicitor for the inquiry was Gordon McNicoll and Senior Counsel was Jonathan Lake QC.
+No time frame was set for how long the inquiry would take.

 The first preliminary hearing took place on 6 October 2015.
 It had been set back by a few weeks after Lord Hardie had a short unexpected stay in hospital.

 Anticipating some complexity around legal representation of the parties involved, Lord Hardie asked core participants to consider what conflicts of interest might exist and provide written responses to the inquiry by 27 November.

 On 2 November 2022, over 8 years after its establishment, the inquiry issued warning letters to persons it proposed to make significant or explicit criticism of.
-Recipients have a right of response, which must be taken into account before the report is published.
-Publication of the final report may thus be some months away, and well into 2023 at the earliest.
+Recipients would have a right of response, which would have to be taken into account before the report was published.
+Publication of the final report was expected to be some months away, and well into 2023 at the earliest.

 Terms of Reference

-The terms of reference for the inquiry are as follows:
+The terms of reference for the inquiry were as follows: